subhamb123/Space-Invaders/README.md

 Character* ship = new User(Vector2f(425.f, 825.f), t1, Vector2f(0.1f, 0.1f));
 ```

 This shows that we are using polymorphism because we are initializing the ship as a character class, but we are instantiating it to the user class.
-One key thing in polymorphism is virtual functions, which means derived classes override these functions.
+One key thing in polymorphism is virtual functions, which means derived classes override base-class functions.
 We don't have this in our project because there wasn't a function in the base class that could apply to all of the derived classes.
 With this description, there wasn't a need for polymorphism.
 It was one of the requirements.
 Having something like this below would have been fine.
 However, this gave dynamic casting practice.

 ```Cpp
 User* ship = new User(Vector2f(425.f, 825.f), t1, Vector2f(0.1f, 0.1f));